7 Why a savings account?

 Another reason for a savings account is that it can pay higher interest than a bank account.

-There are three special savings accounts that could be of interest to you.
+There are two special savings accounts that could be of interest to you.

 - Lifetime ISAs, called LISAs: these can be opened by anyone aged 18–40 years.
 LISAs allow tax-free savings of up to £4000 per annum, with the government topping up balances by providing a bonus of £1 for every £4 saved.
 LISAs (which once opened can be built up only until the age of 50) are intended to help people save for their first property purchase or to help provide income in retirement.
 Note that you lose the bonuses and pay a charge if you withdraw the money before using it for property purchase or retirement income.